tylerlong/hello-async/async-code-inline/README.md

 ## Pros

-- Simple and straightforward
+- Simple and straightforward.
-- No middleware required
+- No middleware required.

 ## Cons